 - Attending classes offered at regional offices or exhibits by industry manufacturers and suppliers of security related products. (e.g. Allegion, ASSA Abloy, HL Flake, etc.)

-- Instructor, speaker or panelist at any security related educational program of at least 3 hours.
+- Instructor, speaker or panelist at any security related educational program.

 To maintain certification for an additional four (4) years, members must: